thomasrunner/Condor/README.md

 # Condor - 9x Faster than ObjC and 1.5x Faster than SWIFT
 Apple's built-in sorting algorithm implementation is far too slow.
 Condor is a new Sorting Framework available for both Objective C and Swift in a super easy to use ULTRA LIGHT Framework.
 Since this Framework was written in ObjC it runs much much slower in SWIFT than ObjC but is still able to outperforms SWIFT.

-Condor supports System Types as well NSNumber types in an NSArray.
+A Native Swift version is presently in the works and should be available shortly!!!

+Condor supports System Types, NSNumber, and Object with using a specific properties that returns an Int32, Int64, Float or Double.

 **YOU CAN FIND THE FRAMEWORK LOCATED IN THE PROJECT**

+UPDATE v1.3.0
+- Added Quicksort to Apple's side of Algorithms and it still loses.

 UPDATE v1.2.9 b
 - Added Quicksort to Apple's side of Algorithms and it still loses.